-The unique thing about Sea Farm IJmond is that the enterprise deliberately chose not to grow seaweed in the most optimal location, but to do it in a place where nature could use a hand.
+The unique thing about The Seaweed Farmers is that the enterprise deliberately chose not to grow seaweed in the most optimal location, but to do it in a place where nature could use a hand.
 “It’s our dream to build purifying farms in all the polluted waters of the Netherlands in order to contribute to the health of our underwater ecosystems as much as possible”, Nikki explains.

 Lungs of the world

-To turn this dream into reality, the sea farm needs to scale.
-Therefore, the enterprise will soon start to enable companies to compensate their CO2 by investing in the farm.
+To turn this dream into reality, the sea farm is ready to scale (and you can help them!).
+Therefore, the enterprise has started to enable companies to compensate their CO2 by investing in the farm.
 Nikki: “People often think that trees can provide the world with the biggest amount of oxygen, but actually it’s the algae.
 They’re the lungs of the Earth.”

 Connecting companies to nature

 By offering this eco service, Nikki hopes to make the big companies in question more aware of their impact on the Earth – and more specific on the underwater world.
 “When we talk about climate change, we often focus on what’s happening on the land.
 The consequences for life underwater tend to be forgotten.
 With the sea farm we want to show companies that there is a different way.
 How awesome would it be if every enterprise wouldn’t put financial profit, but collaborating with nature at the top of their priority list?!”